 If your health requires it, ask us to give you a "fast coverage decision."
+(You cannot ask for a fast coverage decision to be paid back for a drug you have already bought.)
 To get a fast coverage decision, you must meet two requirements:

 - You must be asking for a drug you have not yet received.
 (You cannot ask for fast coverage decision to be paid back for a drug you have already bought.) - Using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor or other prescriber tells us that your health requires a "fast coverage decision," we will automatically give you a fast coverage decision. - If you ask for a fast coverage decision on your own, without your doctor or prescriber's support, we will decide whether your health requires that we give you a fast coverage decision.
-If we do not approve a fast coverage decision, we will send you a letter that:

-- o Explains that we will use the standard deadlines. - Explains if your doctor or other prescriber asks for the fast coverage decision, we will automatically give you a fast coverage decision. - Tells you how you can file a "fast complaint" about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
+If we do not approve a fast coverage decision, we will send you a letter that: - o Explains that we will use the standard deadlines. - Explains if your doctor or other prescriber asks for the fast coverage decision, we will automatically give you a fast coverage decision. - Tells you how you can file a "fast complaint" about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
 We will answer your complaint within 24 hours of receipt.